vEnhance/web.evanchen.cc/input/quotes.md

   will be mostly mediocre.
 Look at Windows.
   ([Paul Graham](http://www.paulgraham.com/icadmore.html))
 - Perfect is the enemy of good enough.
+- Premature optimization is the root of all evil.
+(Donald Knuth)
 - Simplicity is the ultimate sophistication.

 ## {{ hl("processes", "Processes") }}